Women in China: Developments in early 20th century

 Traditional family structures, including a multi-generational household in which paternal grandmothers dominated household life, persisted into the early years of the Republic of China.

-In the 1880s and 1890s, both male and female Chinese reformist intellectuals, concerned with the development of China to a modern country, raised feminist issues and gender equality in public debate; schools for girls were founded, a feminist press emerged, and the Foot Emancipation Society and Tian Zu Hui, promoting the abolition of foot binding.

 Early Reformers, including Liang Qichao, a scholar, journalist, and political reformer in the last years of the Qing dynasty, were one of the first in late imperial China to consider "the woman question".

-Many changes in women's lives took place during the Republic of China (1912–1949).
+Women increasingly participated in public affairs after the 1911 Revolution.
 In 1912 the Women's Suffrage Alliance, an umbrella organization of many local women's organizations, was founded to work for the inclusion of women's equal rights and suffrage in the constitution of the new republic after the abolition of the monarchy, and while the effort was not successful, it signified an important period of feminist activism.

+May Fourth Movement discourses contrasted the idea of the "new woman" with that of the "traditional woman".
+The "new woman" reflected a secular world view, opposition to arranged marriage, and opposition to patriarchy.
+The idea of the "new woman" emphasized the urban and modern.
+May Fourth Movement discourses framed "traditional women" as rural, uneducated, and submitting to "feudal superstition".

 In November 1919, Miss Zhao's suicide sparked cultural debate regarding the role of modern women in social and political life.
 A woman forced into an arranged marriage by her family, Miss Zhao, committed suicide by cutting her throat while being transported to the house of her would-be husband.
 The formerly routine occurrence of a woman's suicide to avoid arranged marriage became an important center of debate for Chinese feminists.
 Feminist commentators included Mao Zedong who published nine newspaper articles about the suicide and the need to overhaul societal norms relating to women.
 Simultaneously, Henrik Ibsen's play A Doll's House was newly translated and being performed in Shanghai.
 The example of the play's Nora further fueled radical intellectuals and the discussion of women's roles in China.

 A generation of educated and professional new women emerged after the inclusion of girls in the state school system and after women students were acted at the University of Beijing in 1920, and in the 1931 Civil Code, women were given equal inheritance rights, banned forced marriage and gave women the right to control their own money and initiate divorce.

 No nationally unified women's movement organized until China was unified under the Kuomintang Government in Nanjing in 1928; women's suffrage was included in the new Constitution of 1936, although the constitution was not implemented until 1947.